 To maintain ≥ 80% vaccination coverage of the population in areas at risk of yellow fever

 For people traveling to endemic areas, active immunization with the 17D strain of live-attenuated yellow fever vaccine (0.5 mL subcutaneously) ≥ 10 days before traveling is indicated; the vaccine is effective in 95%.
 Although a single dose of yellow fever vaccine provides long-lasting protection and the World Health Organization and the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices no longer recommend a booster dose every 10 years for most travelers, not all points of entry into countries may be aware that this requirement has been suspended.
 Thus, it is probably more practical for those vaccinated > 10 years previously to get the booster and its accompanying official certificate and not risk being denied entry.
 A recent study showed that in infants vaccinated when 9 to 12 months of age, neutralizing antibodies may decline to undetectable levels in as little as 2 to 3 years, suggesting a loss of protection (1 Prevention reference Yellow fever is a mosquito-borne flavivirus infection endemic in tropical South America and sub-Saharan Africa.
 Symptoms may include sudden onset of fever, relative bradycardia, headache, and... read more ) and possible necessity for a booster.
-In the US, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers (Centers for Disease Control and Prevention: Yellow Fever Vaccination Centers).
+In the United States, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers (Centers for Disease Control and Prevention: Yellow Fever Vaccination Centers).

 The yellow fever vaccine is contraindicated in the following: